Skip to main content

 If you want cloud features (authentication, fleet sync, community changelog, cloud relay), deploy a Convex backend.

-The convex/ directory in the repo contains the standalone backend with 25 tables (7 auth + 18 custom).
+The convex/ directory in the repo contains the standalone backend with around 30 custom tables plus the auth tables.
 Community users can deploy their own instance without depending on any external service.

 Updating